 20 Inch Folding Bike Cons

-- Heavier- Because 20 inch bikes are larger, they weigh slightly more than 16 inch models.
-Most 20 inch folding bikes weigh in at around 30 pounds (around13.6 kilos).
-16 inch folding bikes generally weigh around 25 (around 11.3 kilos).
+- Heavier- Because 20 inch wheels are larger, they have more material.
+This adds to the weight of the bike.
+Most 20 inch folding bikes weigh in at around 30 pounds (around 13.6 kg).
+16 inch folding bikes generally weigh around 25 pounds (around 11.3 kilos).

-- You may end up paying extra fees to travel with it- Many travelers like to bring their folding bikes with them on vacation to explore their destination.
-Most 20 inch folders can pack down to fit within the airline’s checked bag limit.
+- You may end up paying extra fees to fly with a 20″ folding bike- Many travelers like to bring their folding bike with them on vacation to better explore their destination.
+Most 20 inch folders can pack down to fit within airline checked bag limits.
 Some cannot.
-If you’re looking for a 20 inch folder that is designed for travel, check out the offerings from Bike Friday.
+In order to check a folding bike as a regular piece of luggage on most airlines, the bike needs to pack down into a package that measures less than 62 linear inches (158 cm).
+You’ll also have to consider the weight.
+Most airlines limit checked bags to 50 lbs or 23 kgs.
+If the bike is too large or heavy, the airline may charge you an oversized bag fee.
+This can run anywhere from $50-$250 depending on the airline.
+If you’re looking for a 20 inch folding bike that is designed for air travel, check out the offerings from Bike Friday.
 For more info on flying with a bike, check out my guide: How to Box a Bike for a Flight.

-- Not allowed in as many places- The great thing about folding bikes is that you can bring them inside with you rather than leaving them chained up at the bike rack.
-Some businesses are a bit difficult with this.
-They don’t want bikes inside, even if they fold.
+- Not allowed in as many places- The great thing about folding bikes is that you can bring them inside with you rather than leaving them chained up at the bike rack where they could be damaged or stolen.
+The problem is that some businesses and buildings don’t allow bikes inside.
 The solution is to store your bike in a bag.
-Because 20 inch folding bikes are so large, they may look suspicious in this case.
+Because 20 inch folding bikes are so large, they look suspicious.
+At some restaurants, hotels, government buildings, transit stations, etc. you might not be permitted to bring such a large bag inside.
 If you’re trying to be stealthy with your bike, 16 inch is the better option.
 They fold down small enough that they just look like a piece of luggage when they are bagged up.

 16 Inch Folding Bike Wheels

 - 305 mm wheels- These are the smaller and less common of the two.
 They generally use a slightly wider tire.
-Rims and tires are generally harder to find for this size.
+Rims and tires are harder to find for this size.
+Tire options are more limited.

 - 349 mm wheels- This is the more common 16 inch wheel size.
-It’s the size that Bromptons and most other folding bikes use.
-The tires that fit this rim are a bit more narrow.
+It’s the size that Bromptons and most other 16″ folding bikes use.
+The tires that fit 359mm rims rim are a bit more narrow.
+They are made for road riding.
 Rims and tires for this size are generally more common.

 16 Inch Folding Bike Pros

-- More compact- Because the wheels measure 4 inches less in diameter, 16 inch folding bikes can fold down significantly smaller than 20 inch models.
+- 16″ folding bikes are more compact- Because the wheels measure 4 inches less in diameter, 16 inch folding bikes can fold down significantly smaller than 20 inch models.
+In fact, a 16 inch folding bike is about half the size of a 20″ model.
 This makes carrying and storing the bike much easier.
-You can fit it under most desks, in pretty much all vehicles, and in various storage lockers.
+You can fit it under most desks and in pretty much any vehicle.
+You can even store the bike in a small bag.

-- You can take the bike with you more places- The smaller wheels allow the bike to pack down small enough that you can take it almost anywhere.
-Even where bikes are not really permitted.
-For example, you can pack a Brompton in an Ikea Dimpa bag or a specialty Brompton bag.
-The resulting package is small enough that no one will even suspect that it’s a bike.
-20 inch folding bikes are large enough to draw attention, even if they are in a bag.
+- You can take the bike with you more places- 16″ wheels allow the bike to pack down small enough that you can take it almost anywhere.
+Even places that bikes are not permitted.
+For example, you can pack a Brompton in an Ikea Dimpa bag or a Brompton bag.
+These bags measure around 25″ x 25″ x 8″ (65cm x 65cm x 22cm).
+The bag is small enough that no one will ever suspect that you’re carrying a bike.
+It just looks like a standard-sized piece of luggage.
+20 inch folding bikes, on the other hand, are large enough to draw attention, even if they are in a bag.

-- Better maneuverability- The smaller wheels allow you to practically turn on a dime.
-This allows you to easily navigate busy city streets and quickly avoid potholes and other obstacles in your path.
+- Better maneuverability- The small 16″ wheels allow you to practically turn on a dime.
+This allows you to easily navigate busy city streets.
+You can quickly avoid potholes and other obstacles in your path.
+It’s also easy to ride between cars and around pedestrians.

 - Can pack small enough to fly with- Most airlines require checked bags to be less than 62 linear inches.
 16 inch folding bikes easily meet this requirement with room to spare.
+In fact, they pack down so small that you can pack spare parts, tools, and some of your gear with the bike.
 For information, check out this great article about packing your 16 inch folding bike from Bromptontraveler.com Some travelers even take their Brompton folding bike into the airplane cabin as a carry-on.
 Check out Brompton Mafia for more info and some cool photos.

 - Faster acceleration- Smaller wheels have less mass.
-This allows you to spin them up more easily and quickly.
+This allows you to spin them up faster and more easily.
 This comes in handy for stop and go riding.
+After stopping at an intersection, you can quickly get up to speed again.
 For this reason, 16 inch folding bikes are ideal for city use.

 16 Inch Folding Bike Cons

-- Fewer tire options- Only a handful of companies manufacture 16 inch bike tires.
-There just isn’t much of a demand.
-You’re pretty much limited to a road tire.
-The most popular is probably the schwalbe marathon.
+- Fewer tire options- Only a handful of companies offer 16 inch bike tires.
+Probably because there just isn’t much demand.
+You’re limited to a few different road and touring tires.
+The most popular is probably the Schwalbe marathon.
+These offer excellent durability and puncture protection.
+Another popular option is the Kojak.
+These tires are lightweight and fast.

-- More expensive- For whatever reason, 16 inch folding bikes tend to cost more.
+- More expensive- For whatever reason, 16 inch folding bikes tend to cost more than 20 inch models.
 Most are higher end.
 Expect to spend over $1000.
-You don’t have many entry-level options like you find with 20 inch folding bikes.
+You don’t have many entry-level options.
+Replacement parts are a bit more expensive as well.
+Probably because the size is a bit less common.

 - Rougher ride- Smaller diameter wheels don’t roll over obstacles or potholes as easily as larger wheels.
+For example, smaller diameter 16″ wheels can fall further into a pothole than larger 20″ wheels.
+The small wheels can also get hung up more easily on a rock, rut, crack, or stick in the road.
+You’ll feel every bump more.
 This makes for a less comfortable ride.
-You’ll also need to pay more attention to the road to avoid any large rocks, sticks, or bumps in your path.
-You can come off the bike more easily if you hit a large enough obstacle.
+You’ll also need to pay more attention to the road to avoid any large obstacles in your path.
+You can come off the bike more easily if you hit something large enough.
+Small wheels can’t roll over large obstacles.
+For this reason, 16″ folding bikes aren’t great for riding gravel roads or off-road.

 - Finding replacement parts is more difficult- Because 16 inch bikes are so uncommon, spare parts can be challenging to source.
 Many bikes shops don’t stock 16 inch rims, tires, or tubes, for example.
-This is particularly problematic if you plan to travel with your 16 inch folding bike in the developing world.
+This is particularly problematic if you plan to travel with your 16 inch folding bike in the developing world or a rural region.
 In some countries, you can’t just have parts shipped due to high importation costs and difficulties with clearing customs.
 This means that you’ll have to pack all of your own spares.
+You’ll at least want to carry a spare tire, some spokes, and a couple of tubes.

-- More maintenance is required- Smaller wheels and tires tend to wear out more quickly because they need to make more revolutions to cover the same distance as larger wheeled bikes.
+- More frequent maintenance is required- Smaller wheels and tires wear out more quickly because they need to make more revolutions to cover the same distance as larger wheels.
 You’ll burn through more rims and tires than you’re used to.
-You’ll also have to service your hubs more a bit more often.
-Disc brakes solve the rim wear problem.
+For example, a 16″ rim might only last 5000km (3100 miles).
+The reason is that the braking surface is smaller.
+The brake pads wear the rims down faster.
+Tires don’t last as long either.
+You may only get a few thousand kilometers out of a rear tire.
+You’ll also have to service your hubs more a bit more often because the wheels make more revolutions.
+This extra maintenance adds to the cost of ownership.

-- Fewer bike options- If you decide on a 16 inch folding bike, you really only have a few to choose from.
-The most popular is the Brompton.
+- Fewer bike options- If you decide on a 16 inch folding bike, you really only have a few options to choose from.
+The most popular 16 inch folding bike, by far, is the Brompton.
 Dahon also makes a few 16 inch folders.
+There are a few Chinese manufacturers as well.
+Some options just aren’t available on 16 inch folding bikes.
+For example, I’m not aware of any 16″ folding bikes with disc brakes, drop bars, or multiple chainrings.
+Options are much more limited.
+There are dozens of 20″ options available from many different manufacturers with pretty much every configuration you can imagine.

-- Less luggage storing capacity- 16 inch wheel make the frame sit a bit too low to use standard racks and panniers.
-They would touch when you turn.
-Luckily, there are a few ingenious methods people use to carry luggage on their 16 inch folders.
+- Less luggage capacity- 16 inch wheels make the bike frame sit a bit too low to use standard racks and panniers.
+The panniers would rub the ground when you lean into a turn.
+There are a few ingenious methods people use to carry luggage on their 16 inch folders.
+Some bicycle tourists mount a hiking backpack to the seat post and rear rack.
 Check out this guide to carrying luggage from The Brompton Traveler for more info.
+Some folding bike manufacturers also offer proprietary luggage or rack systems.
+For example, Brompton offers a frame-mounted carrier block and a range of bags that mount to it.

 - Looks kind of goofy- The tiny tires make the rider look kind of silly, even if you’re a smaller person.
 Of course, this only matters if you care about looks.